 Your time in Ecuador begins in the capital, Quito, where you will learn about the local government’s urban agriculture program, born as a response to increasing food insecurity in the poorest areas of this densely populated city.
 During visits to government departments, formal and informal urban gardens, and various nonprofit and microcredit associations, you will explore the intersection of development, urbanization, and policy in a country that has uniquely recognized food sovereignty and the right to food in its constitution since 2008.

-You will then travel south to Riobamba and Clementina to explore two methods of combatting poverty and food insecurity through changes to food systems.
+You will then travel south through the Andes, passing by Machachi, Lasso, and Riobamba and seeing evidence of varied models of agricultural production that incorporate multiple systems of knowledge.
 You’ll consider land consolidation and tenure as you see Ecuador’s richest soils and one of Ecuador’s major agricultural hubs.
-Here, you will experience large-scale dairy production and large-scale production of other crops such as broccoli, potatoes, and artichokes for local and global consumption.
+Here, you will experience large-scale production of dairy and crops such as broccoli for local and global consumption.
 You will compare urban and rural food security levels, affected primarily by accessibility to fertile land.
-Finally, you will hear from local indigenous and community leaders in Papallacta and their efforts to share ancestral knowledge to adapt to climate change.
+You will also be introduced to the farmers and diverse communities to explore how the role of food plays out in their livelihood and how poverty and food insecurity is being combated.

 Malawi: Lilongwe, Ntcheu